gislab-npo/gislab-doc/docs/general/about.rst

 Is GIS.lab similar to OSGeo Live?
 =================================

-GIS.lab is automatic deployment of GIS infrastructure - more or less opposite to OSGeo Live.
+GIS.lab is automatic deployment of GIS infrastructure - more or less opposite to `OSGeo Live <https://live.osgeo.org>`_.

 OSGeo-Live is a self-contained bootable DVD, USB thumb drive or Virtual Machine based on Lubuntu that allows user to try a wide